 YoSaffBridg: Durren, you have no idea what he's forced me to...
 Durren: Yolanda... stop.
 Just... stop.
 [Gives her a Puppy-Dog Eyes look] YoSaffBridg: [Lowers the gun she'd been pointing at him] Don't look at me like that.
 [Raises the gun and points it at him angrily] I SAID DON'T LOOK AT ME LIKE THAT!!!

 "Objects in Space."
-Even through most of River's Hannibal Lecture on how sick he really is, Jubal Early stays cool and collected, until he suddenly realizes she's been on his ship the whole time!
-And she's fiddling with those shiny buttons!
-Oh Crap!
+Even through most River is telling him exactly what a pathetic work he is Jubal Early stays cool and collected, until he suddenly realizes she's been on his ship the whole time!
+She's fiddling with those shiny buttons!
 Cue panic attack.

 Flash Gordon: Ming gets this quite a bit in Sci-Fi's show.
 The best is the series finale, when all of the heroes join forces to bring down Ming's regime once and for all.
 Aura opts to ally herself with her brother and betray her father at least, but still can't resist trying one last time to explain to him how she still loves him despite all he's done and begs him to just surrender.
 Ming looks moved and acts like he's about to stroke her face.
 Cue a few scenes later when Flash runs in to find Ming strangling Aura, muttering how he should have killed her as a baby.
 He then releases her and goes full nutty trying to chop Flash up with a sword.

 The Following: Joe Carroll has an epic one in the first-season finale.
 The cult he invented is basically one big murderous performance art project, and his control freak nature will not permit the project to go any way other than the way he wants it to.
 When that starts to happen, well..."freakout" doesn't quite do justice to his reaction.